Mental Performance Conditioning

 Performance breaks at what I call the Pressure Barrier.

-On one side is the Control System
+On one side is the Control System (Conscious Mind)

 where you think, analyze, and make decisions.

-On the other side is the Execution System
+On the other side is the Execution System (Subconscious)

-where performance is actually carried out.
+where automatic performance is actually carried out.

 And when it does…